Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 How Properties End Up in REAP

-The process typically follows a predictable path β€” and it can move faster than most owners expect.
+This process follows a predictable path — and it often moves faster than most property owners expect.

 1